Board Meeting August 2023

 New Business:

-There being no further business to come before the Board, the meeting was adjourned at 8:50 pm.
-The next regular meeting is scheduled for Wednesday September 13, 2023 at 6:30 pm by Zoom.
+There being no further business to come before the Board, the meeting was adjourned at 8:15 pm.
+In recognition of the holiday season, the December Trustee meeting was cancelled.
+The next Trustee will be January 10, 2024.

 Respectfully submitted,